Stochastic gradient descent-based inference for dynamic network models with attractors: Supplementary Materials

 \spacingset{1.75}

-This supplementary document contains two sections.
-In Section \ref{S:Proofs} we present the proofs of the theoretical results that appear in the main body of the paper.
+This supplementary document is organized as follows.
+In Section \ref{S:Gaussian} we present the proofs of the theoretical results that appear in the main body of the paper.
 In Section \ref{S:StatisticalAnalysis} we present some additional statistical tests and diagnostics to back up the validity of the numerical results reported in the main body of the paper.
+In Section \ref{S:ImplementationDetails}, we provide implementation details for the algorithm.
+In Section \ref{S:AlgorithmComparison}, we compare computational times among MCMC and the newly proposed SGD-based algorithm (in both CPU and GPU settings).
+We also comment upon the impact of hyper-parameters choices on convergence times.
+In Section \ref{S:VaryingPercentageLeaving} we present a simulation study to illustrate the algorithm's robustness when nodes exit the network at different turnaround levels.